Tree Fertilization

 In the spring the trees will use the mix of organic fertilizers and mycorrhiza to support healthy growth and in the fall the trees use the nutrients in the organic tree fertilizer to develop and strengthen their root system.

-Organic fertilizers do not damage roots and our 100% organic slow release tree formulation allows us the ability to fertilize young and newly transplanted trees without causing harm to their root system.
-It is strongly recommend to fertilize trees that are less than 4 years from transplant.
+Organic fertilizers do not damage roots and our 100% organic slow-release tree formulation allows us the ability to fertilize young and newly transplanted trees without causing harm to their root system.
+It is strongly recommended to fertilize trees that are less than 4 years from transplant.

 Urban Soils and Trees

 Trees also struggle in cities because of dead soils, compounded growing space for roots, air pollution, and compacted soil.
-Due to these stressful conditions the average lifespan of an urban tree that is not properly cared for is only 10-15 years.
-In Colorado many trees such as ashes, oaks, birches and maples are foreign to the region, but are popular urban selections because they provide beautiful fall color.
+Due to these stressful conditions, the average lifespan of an urban tree that is not properly cared for is only 10-15 years.
+In Colorado, many trees such as ashes, oaks, birches, and maples are foreign to the region but are popular urban selections because they provide beautiful fall colors.
 These fall color trees, however, become stressed very quickly if not properly fertilized at least once per year.

 Spring Tree Fertilization